Dora Mazzone

 Dora Mazzone (born 2 June 1966) is a Venezuelan actress.

 Biography

-Dora began her career in theater by performing stage readings.
-In 1984 she entered the School of Arts at the Central University of Venezuela.
+Dora began her career in theatre by performing stage readings.
+In 1984, she entered the School of Arts at the Central University of Venezuela.
 During the course of her studies, she participated in various stage plays in English, French, Italian and Spanish.

 Her first acting breakthrough was in 1990 when she was selected to participate in the film by Román Chalbaud titled Cuchillos de fuego.

 Dora has a daughter named Graziella Simancas Mazzone from her marriage with actor Jean Carlo Simancas.